Visas for Professionals in Fort Lauderdale

 denial.
 It is necessary to demonstrate that you plan to come for only

-a limited time, and that you have substantial ties and obligations at
+a limited time and that you have substantial ties and obligations at home,

-home, which will ensure that you will return at the conclusion of your
+which will ensure that you will return at the conclusion of your business

-intra-company transferees who work either in executive or managerial positions, or in positions
+intra-company transferees who work either in executive or managerial positions or in positions that

 who work for employers that are both a parent company, branch, subsidiary,

-or affiliate of a foreign company, and which employ workers in the U.S.
+or affiliate of a foreign company, and which employs workers in the U.S.

 and one other country for as long as the visa is in effect.
 You will most